r3wt/use-models/README.md

 - `error( Function callback( errors, state) )` - given a callback, this returns an `onError` handler for your form. if any native validation or custom validation errors occurs, you will receive that info here.
    - `callback` - a function to be called when an error occurs during form submit.
 - `getState` - retrieves the `state` object programatically.
-- `setState( Object newState )` - allows you to programatically manipulate the state.
+- `setState( Object newState )` - allows you to programatically manipulate the state object.
+- `getErrors` - retrieves the `errors` object programatically.
+- `setErrors` - allows you to programatically manipulate the errors object.

 ## License